 The investor status is defined by the compliance regulations of the country of residency of the investor.
-The compliance regulations of the country of residence are used to confirm investor's status.
+These are used to confirm an investor's status.
 Many countries like the UK allow for self-certification of sophisticated or similar investor status.

 How do you undertake KYC and AML to ensure no inappropriate secondary market use of RMLs?